 - ii.
-Bylaws: The JCPC has current bylaws; - iii.
-Policies and Procedures: The JCPC has written policies and procedures for funding of programs and conflict of interest; - iv.
-Leadership: The JCPC has a Chair and Vice-Chair at a minimum; - v.
-Minutes: Minutes of meetings are recorded and maintained; - vi.
-Meetings: The JCPC meets at least six (6) times per year (a majority of JCPC members constitutes a quorum); - vii.
-Planning: The JCPC annually completes or updates the County Funding Plan recommendations and presents it to their County Commissioners for approval; - viii.
-Program Monitoring and/Evaluation: The JCPC monitors and evaluates all DPS JCPC funded programs; - ix.
-Request for Proposals (RFP): The JCPC communicates through written RFPs on county websites and/or media the availability of funding to all public agencies and private non-profit agencies and interested community members that serve at-risk youth and their families; - Public Awareness: The JCPC announces meetings in advance to the public and makes the community aware of the results of the planning process; - xi.
-Risk Factor Assessment: The JCPC documents prioritization of risk factors; - xii.
-Comprehensive Strategy Assessment: The JCPC documents services available to meet prioritized risk factors and an assessment of gaps, issues, and barriers to needed services; - xiii.
-Needed Interventions: The JCPC documents the prioritized, needed interventions;
+Bylaws: The JCPC has current bylaws which includes procedures for funding of programs and conflict of interest; - iii.
+Leadership: The JCPC has a Chair and Vice-Chair at a minimum; - iv.
+Minutes: Minutes of meetings are recorded and maintained; - v.
+Meetings: The JCPC meets at least six (6) times per year (a majority of JCPC members constitutes a quorum);

-- xiv.
-Outcomes and Strategies: The JCPC reviews juvenile justice data and develops specific outcomes and strategies for implementation; and - xv.
-Funding: The JCPC County Plan includes the Funding Plan and descriptions of funded and non-funded programs. - b.
-The completed JCPC Certification shall be submitted to DPS no later than June 30th of each year either electronically through NCALLIES or by submitting a signed hard copy of the JCPC Certification (Form JCPC/OP 002) to the DPS Area Office for that county.
+- vi.
+Planning: The JCPC annually completes or updates the County Funding Plan recommendations and presents it to their County Commissioners for approval; - vii.
+Program Monitoring and/Evaluation: The JCPC monitors and evaluates all DPS JCPC funded programs; - viii.
+Request for Proposals (RFP): The JCPC communicates through written RFPs on county websites and/or media the availability of funding to all public agencies and private non-profit agencies and interested community members that serve at-risk youth and their families; - ix.
+Public Awareness: The JCPC announces meetings in advance to the public and makes the community aware of the results of the planning process; - x.
+Risk Factor Assessment: The JCPC documents prioritization of risk factors; - xi.
+Comprehensive Strategy Assessment: The JCPC documents services available to meet prioritized risk factors and an assessment of gaps, issues, and barriers to needed services; - xii.
+Needed Interventions: The JCPC documents the prioritized, needed interventions; - xiii.
+Outcomes and Strategies: The JCPC reviews juvenile justice data and develops specific outcomes and strategies for implementation; and - xiv.Funding: The JCPC County Plan includes the Funding Plan and descriptions of funded and non-funded programs. - b.
+The completed JCPC Certification shall be submitted in NCALLIES no later than June 30th of each year to avoid a delay in disbursements from DPS to the county. - c.
+When applicable, for any county that has met certification requirements and has a JCPC administrative budget, the budget shall: - i.
+Be deducted from the regular JCPC allocation; - ii.
+Not exceed \$15,500, or the limit established by DPS; - Only be used for reasonable expenses incurred by or in support of the JCPC, including but not necessarily limited to operating expenses, per diem expenses, training and equipment; - iv.
+Not require any local match; and - v.
+Be refunded of any unexpended funds or unapproved expenditures as requested by DPS.